ElliotKillick/windows-vs-linux-loader-architecture/README.md

 ## The Root of `DllMain` Problems

 The Windows loader, in contrast to the GNU loader (or Unix-like loaders in general), is more vulnerable to deadlock or crash scenarios for a variety of architectural reasons.
 "The Root of `DllMain` Problems" (or more casually, "`DllMain` Rules Rewritten") provides a fundamental understanding of `DllMain` hurdles and why they exist.
 It improves on Microsoft's ["DLL Best Practices"](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-best-practices#general-best-practices), often referred to as the ["`DllMain` rules"](https://stackoverflow.com/a/4406638) informally.
 "DLL Best Practices" originally goes back to an ancient (in technology years) [2006 Microsoft document](windows/dll-best-practices) (the document has undergone minimal changes on Microsoft's documentation website since then).
-The architectural reasons for `DllMain` issues in Windows include:
+The architectural reasons for `DllMain` issues on Windows include:

 - Windows is a monolith
   - The monolithic architecture of the Windows API may cause separate lock hierarchies to interleave between threads resulting in an [ABBA deadlock](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#abba-deadlock)